ManuelDogbatse/active_directory/contents/client_setup/README.md

 Then for the local user's username, make it 'user' and click 'Next'.
 Leave the password black and click 'Next'.

 > NOTE - The user and password will not be used as this will be a computer controlled by Active Directory.
+However, in a production environment, use a stronger username and password.

 For the browser import prompt, click 'Not now'.